AlibabaCloudDocs/dts/intl.en-US/Data Migration/Migration from a user-created database to Alibaba Cloud/Source database: MySQL/Migrate data from a user-created MySQL database to an ApsaraDB RDS for MySQL instance.md

 -   DTS uses the `ROUND(COLUMN,PRECISION)` function to retrieve values from columns of the FLOAT or DOUBLE data type.
 If you do not specify a precision, DTS sets the precision for the FLOAT data type to 38 digits and the precision for the DOUBLE data type to 308 digits.
 You must check whether the precision settings meet your business requirements.
 -   DTS automatically creates a destination database in the ApsaraDB RDS for MySQL instance.
 However, if the name of the source database is invalid, you must manually create a database in the ApsaraDB RDS for MySQL instance before you configure the data migration task.

-    **Note:** For more information about how to create a database and the database naming conventions, see [Create a database on an ApsaraDB RDS for MySQL instance](https://www.alibabacloud.com/help/zh/doc-detail/96105.htm).
+    **Note:** For more information about the naming conventions of ApsaraDB RDS for MySQL databases and how to create a database, see [Create a database on an ApsaraDB RDS for MySQL instance](https://www.alibabacloud.com/help/zh/doc-detail/96105.htm).

 -   If a data migration task fails, DTS automatically resumes the task.
 Before you switch your workloads to the destination instance, stop or release the data migration task.
 Otherwise, the data in the source database will overwrite the data in the destination instance after the task is resumed.